-Welcome to our Remote Learning pages.
-Although our school is closed temporarily, the learning at ISH will continue to take place.
-In the coming weeks, our teachers and staff will engage our students with learning experiences that continue the planned learning programme and that help students stay in touch with each other and their teachers.
+Remote learning continues for our DP students until further notice.
+Although our school is closed temporarily for DP, the learning at ISH will continue to take place as teachers and staff engage our students with learning experiences that continue the planned learning programme and that help students stay in touch with each other and their teachers.

 - Schooling is always a partnership.
 In an online remote learning environment this partnership becomes the champion of learning.